 As for your heavier and thicker items such as sweaters, pants, and dress shirts, you can fold and place them on top of your rolled clothing.
 Fold these thick heavy items in thirds to easily fit them in your luggage.

-If you have delicate clothes you need to bring along with you, you can place them into separate plastic bags and place them on top of your folded clothing.
+If you have delicate clothes you need to bring along with you such a a silk dress, you can place them into separate plastic bags and place them on top of your other clothes.
 You can use dry cleaner bags to reduce friction and minimize wrinkles.

-To keep your clothes away from wrinkles, when you get to your destination, unpack everything and put them in the hotel cabinet.
-You can hang up your dresses or evening wear to save you time and effort for ironing.
+To help prevent clothes from wrinkles, when you arrive to your destination, unpack everything and put them in your room cabinet.
+You can hang up your dresses or evening wear to save you having to iron them.

 For your convenience, important and necessary documents for traveling must be easily accessible.
-Passports, boarding passes, gadgets, medicines, and other valuables must be all placed in your personal bag to prevent getting lost and save you time during your check-in.
+Place your passports, boarding passes and gadgets in your personal bag for easy access during check-in.

 Pack for Success Tricks and Tips

 We have all been guilty of packing too much and not using all those items during the trip.
 To avoid packing unnecessary items, here are some other tricks and tips to help you pack for success without limiting your outfit options.